duckduckgo/duckduckhack-docs/submitting/long-term.md

 So you've submitted your pull request!
 Congratulations.

 **The best Instant Answers get even better after they launch.** They evolve and improve over time with real-world feedback.

-## Keeping Your Instant Answer Sharp

-Great Instant Answers are those that are actively maintained by passionate contributors who care deeply about the topic.
-Great contributors make sure to:
+Great Instant Answers are actively maintained by passionate contributors who care deeply about the topic.
+Here is what they tend to do:

 ### Incorporate feedback from related communities